List of One Piece characters: Navy

-In the Japanese anime television series, he is initially voiced by Takkō Ishimori, later by Tōru Ōkawa.
-In the Funimation English adaptation, he is initially voiced by Ed Blaylock, later by Philip Weber.
+Fleet Admiral

+The Fleet Admiral is the highest rank in the Navy.
+Aside from Kong, the following are known fleet admirals:

 Sakazuki

 Sakazuki (サカズキ), better known as Admiral Akainu (赤犬), is a ruthless naval officer with the ability of the Logia-type Mag-Mag Fruit (マグマグの実, Magu Magu no Mi), which allows him to control, create, or transform into magma.
 Akainu is a firm believer in "Absolute Justice," going as far as eliminating an entire population should an enemy be hidden there.
 This was first shown when The Navy eradicated Nico Robin's island of Ohara.
 Akainu destroyed a refugee evacuation ship simply due to the possibility of even one scholar sneaking on board; his logic was that if even one of the scholars of Ohara had escaped with it, the mission would've been a failure, much to the dismay of Aokiji, who called him a fool for overdoing things.
 After Sengoku retires, Akainu wins the position of fleet admiral in a duel against Aokiji.
 His appearance is modeled after Bunta Sugawara.

-He is voiced at first by Michio Nakao, later by Fumihiko Tachiki.
+He is voiced at first by Michio Nakao in the earlier parts of the original Japanese version and later by Fumihiko Tachiki in the later parts of the original Japanese version.
 In the Funimation English adaptation, his voice is supplied by Andrew Love.